scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ## Segment Dissemination

-Control servers may return a large number of path segments for some queries.
+Control services may return a large number of path segments for some queries.
 This can cost considerable bandwidth / network egress while at the same time overloading clients with an unnecessarily large numbers of segments.

 * This problem may be more acute in ASes with many end hosts (e.g. IoT), or end hosts with little computing power or little spare bandwidth.
-* Getting a full path to a remote endhost may require three round-trips with the control server.
+* Getting a full path to a remote endhost may require three queries to the control service.

 There are multiple possible and independent solution steps here:

 * Compression: Segments could be stored in a way that duplicate information (hops & links) is only stored once and the segments contain only references to the hops and links.
-* Instead of requiring three separate queries for (UP/CORE/DOWN), we could allow a single query from \<start AS\> to \<end AS\> across multiple segments.
+* Instead of requiring three separate queries for (up, core, and down-segments), we could allow a single query from \<start AS\> to \<end AS\> across multiple segments.
   This should be very easy to implement and would be compatible with the current wire protocol (protobuf).
   * This would reduce the number of round trips to one.
   * It would reduce the number of returned segments because only segments that actually connect to other segments would need to be returned.
-* Predefine some policies that can be resolved by the control server, e.g. ANY, BEST_LATENCY, BEST_BANDWIDTH, BEST_PRICE, BEST_CO2.
-For these, a control server could simply calculate 5-10 good paths and return these.
+* Predefine some policies that can be resolved by the control plane, e.g. ANY, BEST_LATENCY, BEST_BANDWIDTH, BEST_PRICE, BEST_CO2.
+For these, the control plane could simply calculate 5-10 good paths and return these.
 Moreover these could be cached for commonly requested remote ASes.
 If a user requires a custom policy they can still resort to requesting actual segments.

-Doing path selection on the control server will initially increase computational cost.
+Doing path selection in the control plane will initially increase computational cost.
 However, it would substantially decrease network egress.
 Caching of paths should reduce CPU cost, maybe even below the current cost for retrieving a large amount of segments from the local database and sending them over the network interface.

-Examples for requesting CORE segments between different ISDs or within an ISD (as of 2024-07-12):
+Examples for requesting core segments between different ISDs or within an ISD (as of 2024-07-12):

 | src         | dst         | segments returned |
 | ----------: + ----------: + :---------------: |